aldertzomer/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

-Download the bad reads file in ~/shell_data/scripted_bad_reads.txt to your home ~/Download directory using the webbrowser
+Download the bad reads file in ~/scripted_bad_reads.txt to your home local Download directory using the webbrowser

 Select the file, press download.
 In this example another file is selected: